Welfare FAQ

 • What is Disability Support Allowance (DSA)?

-Disabled Students’ Allowance (DSA) is supported to cover the study-related costs you have because of a mental health problem, long-term illness, or any other disability.
-Suppose you have had your personal challenge for longer than 12 months and your GP is aware.
-In that case, you may be eligible for DSA: which may give you support such as a printer, laptop, ergonomic furniture, specialist mentor, recording device, assistive technology, and training, and taxi to and from Mont Rose College.
+Disabled Students’ Allowance (DSA) is support to cover the study-related costs you have because of a mental health problem, long-term illness or any other disability.
+If you have had your personal challenge for longer than 12 months and your GP is aware then you may be eligible for DSA: which may give you support such as a printer, laptop, ergonomic furniture, specialist mentor, recording device, assistive technology and training and taxi to and from Mont Rose College.
 Please contact the Welfare Service to see if you are eligible.
 You can contact the Welfare Service in the following ways:

 • What if I want to make a complaint?

 If you would like to make a complaint, please do not be worried.
-It is important that your experience at Mont Rose College is a positive one.
-If your complaint is a general complaint, please email:
+Your experience at Mont Rose College must be a positive one.
+If your complaint is either general or academic, please email: complaints@mrcollege.ac.uk

 • What if I am struggling with my assignments?

-If you are struggling with your assignments, you should try and approach your Tutor/Course Leader and try and explain why you are struggling.
+If you are struggling with your assignments, you should try and approach your Tutor/Course Leader and explain why.
 The more you share with them, the more they may understand your situation and be able to work alongside you to find comfortable learning solutions.
-If you don’t feel comfortable approaching your Tutor/Course Leader, please come and visit the Welfare Service on the 1st Floor.
-We may be able to support you to talk to your Tutor/Course Leader and, in partnership with them, look at things like an Academic Mentor, extension, Laptop Loan, and Extensions.
+If you don’t feel comfortable approaching your Tutor/Course Leader, please come and visit the Welfare Service on the 1st Floor of Mont Rose House .
+We may be able to support you in talking to your Tutor/Course Leader and, in partnership, look at things like an Academic Mentor, extension, etc.

 • What if I cannot continue with my Course due to personal reasons?

-If you cannot continue with your Course due to personal reasons.
+If you cannot continue with your course due to personal reasons.
 It would be best to approach your Tutor/Course Leader.
 If you feel uncomfortable doing this, then please come and see the Welfare Service on the 1st Floor.
 We may be able to support you when you speak to your Tutor/ Course Leader.
-We may also be able to support you when you speak to the Finance Team regarding your financial options/impact if you wanted to freeze (take a break) or withdraw from your Course.
-We can also refer you to the Employability Team if you need a job while you are not studying.
+We may also be able to support you when you speak to the Finance Team regarding your financial options/impact if you want to freeze (take a break) or withdraw from your course.
+We can also refer you to the Employability Team, if you need a job while you are not studying.
 We may also be able to provide you with the support you require to continue.
 It is ok to change your mind.
-It is about having an honest conversation with yourself and seeing what is best for you at this moment.
+It is about having an honest conversation with yourself and seeing what is best for you now.

 • What if I am being bullied/harassed?

 There are many types of bullying/harassment.
 For example, you may be bullied because of your race, religion, gender, or sexuality.
-You may also be experiencing cyber, verbal, or physical bullying.
-Whatever type of bullying you are experiencing, Mont Rose College has zero-tolerance for bullying.
+You may also be experiencing cyber, verbal or physical bullying.
+Whatever type of bullying you are experiencing, Mont Rose College has a zero tolerance on bullying.
 If you feel uncomfortable approaching the person/group who is bullying/harassing you, please approach your Tutor/Course Leader if this is happening to you or come and see the Welfare Service on the 1st Floor.
-We will help you to make a complaint and ensure a full investigation takes place.
+We will help you make a complaint and ensure a full investigation.
 We want you to feel safe and enjoy your experience at Mont Rose College.

 • What if I have an addiction?

 If you have an addiction, please contact your GP or the Welfare Service.
 We are located on the 1st Floor.
-We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as reasonable adjustments, a hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
+We will be more than happy to advise/support you, signpost you the relevant services, and get you other support such as reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA while you’re learning at Mont Rose College.
 You may also wish to look at the various support available for you on the following websites:

 • Samaritans